Ukrainian Parliament – A swathe of new rules and regulations is being brought into force to help the country face the challenges of the pandemic.

-During any quarantine established by the Cabinet of Ministers of Ukraine, any unpaid vacations granted to employees, at their request, won’t affect their existing right to a 15-day-long unpaid vacation.
+During any quarantine established by the Cabinet of Ministers of the Ukrainian Parliament, any unpaid vacations granted to employees, at their request, won’t affect their existing right to a 15-day-long unpaid vacation.

 An employer can instruct an employee to work from home during the quarantine or imposition of restrictive measures to prevent the spread of the disease.